Ecommerce Personalization Blog

 2. Use customer data to influence merchandizing

 Determining which offers to bring back customers can be difficult.
-However, through a combination of customer insight and AB testing, you can dramatically increase your success.
+However, through a combination of customer insight (from using a customer data platform) and AB testing, you can dramatically increase your success.

 In a recent interview with Daasity, Zack Abbell of Tula was asked "What data has been most impactful to the organization to date."
 His response highlighted data's role on Tula's merchandizing decisions.